CharlesL-Sec/CharlesL-Sec/README.md

 I am interested in next-generation tools and using bespoke solutions for automation and rapid response.

 ### Today, I am working on the following:
-ServiceNow workflow design
+- ServiceNow workflow design
-ServiceNow Training
-Splunk developer
-Splunk courses
+- Splunk courses
-Python scanning scripts
+- Python scanning scripts

-### Chat to me about IT security improvement using existing tooling and systems.
+- IT security incident repsonse improvements using existing tooling and systems.

+### Learning
+- ServiceNow Training
+- Splunk developer
 -